HigherOrderCO/Bend/GUIDE.md

 ```

 With some imagination, we can easily see that, by recursively unrolling a state
-in this fashion, we can use `bend` to generate any structure we'd like.
-In fact,
+this way, we can generate any structure we'd like.
+In fact, `bend` is so general
-`bend` is so general we can even use it to emulate a loop.
-For example, the
+we can even use it to emulate a loop.
+For example, this Python program:
-Python program below:

 ```python
 sum = 0